 The horizontal axis is percentage of tick computation time.
 The vertical axis on the left is \mve and Workload on the right.
 The color of each bar indicates workload operation, and the width of each bar corresponds to their share of tick computation time throughout the experimental duration on the AWS environment.

 Entities account for a majority of non-waiting tick time during every workload on each server.
 Most notably, PaperMC has a much smaller proportion of entity calculation time under each workload compared to Minecraft and Forge.
 During the TNT workload, in which Minecraft and Forge show large percentages of entity tick computation time compared to both the Control and Farm workload, PaperMC has only a small increase.
-This relative reduction in Entity computation may be the reason PaperMC manages its comparatively high performance during the TNT workload as seen in MF1.
+This reduction in Entity computation may explain how PaperMC manages its comparatively high performance during the TNT workload as seen in \ref{mf:variability-player-experience}.

-Table~\ref{tab:messages_sent} shows that entity-related state updates account for a majority of messages sent to the client from the server in all configurations except PaperMC running the Farm workload.
+Table~\ref{tab:messages} shows that entity-related state updates account for a majority of messages sent to the client from the server in all configurations except PaperMC running the Farm workload.
 Conversely, entity-related state updates account for only a small percent of network bytes sent.

 Thus, we find that efficient computation and dissemination of entity state is a crucial performance challenge to \mves.
 Unlike environment processing, which exhibits spacial locality; entities require computation and take actions regardless of proximity to players, terrain or other entities.
-This ability to move freely within the grid world means that physics simulation features such as gravity, liquid dynamics and collision must also be computed each tick for each entity.
-As \mves have no pre-calculated paths, way-points, or fixed locations, entities must make use of grid-based pathfinding, and their paths must be recalculated upon each terrain state update within their vicinity.
-Similarly, entities in \mves require computation even before they have been created.
-As there are no set locations for entities to appear, these must be calculated each tick from the configuration of local game state: terrain, player positions, and existing entities.